idaholab/moose/tutorials/tutorial04_meshing/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/presentation/tutorial04_step12_rgmb_hetero.md

 ## PinMeshGenerator

-The pitch of the pin is specified with pitch, and the number of azimuthal sectors is specified with `num_sectors`.
-The number or radial blocks and radial sub-intevals is specified through the array `mesh_intervals`.
+The pitch of the pin is specified with pitch, and the number of azimuthal sectors is specified with [!param](/Mesh/PinMeshGenerator/num_sectors).
+The number or radial blocks and radial sub-intevals is specified through the array [!param](/Mesh/PinMeshGenerator/mesh_intervals).
 In this case, the pin has 4 important radii corresponding to the central helium gap radius, outer fuel radius, inner cladding radius, and outer cladding radius.

 !row!
 !col small=12 medium=6 large=8